You are listening to the Sean Hannity Radio Show Podcast.

 Now you've got John Kasich.

-Now you've got Lindsay Graham.
+Now you've got Lindsey Graham.

-And I like Ted Cruz, but I'm very disappointed in him too, because he also made the pledge.
+And I like Ted Cruz, but I'm very disappointed in him too because he also made the pledge.

 Trump has done this over and over again.